turdusmerula/bash-getopt/README.md

 # bash-getopt

-A customizable version of getopt for bash
+A customizable version of getopt for bash.

+bash-getopt allows to add complex option patterns to your scripts with as many as sublevels as needed.

 ## Install